hackclub/ledger/README.md

 The one and only home of Hack Club's finances.
 And when we say finances, we mean _everything_.
 Transaction by transaction.

+If you have Docker on your machine, you can run `./bin/bash` to be dropped into a Docker container's shell with [ledger](http://ledger-cli.org/) installed.
+You can then run all sorts of neat reports, like `ledger -f main.ledger bal`.

 Have at it! (and contributions are welcome!)

 ![](http://i.imgur.com/T6VD4Lp.gif)